 The only way to visit the pink beach is on a boat trip from Labuan Bajo.

-It’s about 40 kilometers (25 miles) away as the crow flies, and the journey normally takes 3 hours with a slow boat, or less than half that with a speedboat.
+This Komodo beach is about 40 kilometers (25 miles) away from town as the crow flies, and the journey normally takes 3 hours with a slow boat, or less than half that with a speedboat.

 You can knock out all the top sights of Komodo National Park (including the pink beach) in one full day trip, or it’s possible to stay in a liveaboard boat and spend several days sightseeing!

 There are a bunch of flights to Labuan Bajo airport (LBJ) every day from Bali, with a 1 hour flight time and several airlines offering ticket prices as low as $30 USD.

 Once you get to Labuan Bajo, it’s possible to book a boat tour to the pink beach at the harbor, or you can book a tour online (more on that later).